gilesp/vurtcouk/content/post/magit_and_yubikey.md

-Thankfully, I managed to spend a bit of time today investigating this issue and found that magit uses a series of regexps for identifying various passphrase prompts and you can customise this equite easily.
+Thankfully, I managed to spend a bit of time today investigating this issue and found that magit uses a series of regexps for identifying various passphrase prompts and you can customise this quite easily.

 Here's the customisation I use: